Skip to main content

 There are a lot of social media platforms out there.
 And different platforms appeal to different populations.
 Think about which platforms your ideal customers are active on and create a robust presence on those.

-For example, TikTok skews younger while Facebook skews older.
+For example, TikTok skews younger, while Facebook skews older.
 If you’re a restaurant trying to attract twenty-something tourists, you could highlight your unique drink specials with a fun, self-aware TikTok.
 On the other hand, if you’re a coffee shop trying to attract an older, more academic crowd, try uploading a photo gallery of your best latte art to Facebook or Instagram.

 6. Monitor and respond to online reviews.